 Instructions

-- Preheat oven to 350 degrees F and spray a loaf pan with non-stick baking spray.
+- Preheat oven to 350 degrees F and spray a loaf pan with non-stick baking spray (or line the loaf pan with parchment paper).

 - In a large bowl, thoroughly combine the sugar, flour, baking powder, baking soda, and salt (I used a whisk).1 cup sugar, 1 ¼ cup flour, 1 teaspoon baking powder, 1 teaspoon baking soda, ½ teaspoon salt